On 01 January 2025, Belgium had 11,825,551 inhabitants

 - Automatic deletion, available since 1992: IT001, or the municipality of residence is used.
 A person is considered as automatically deleted when this person has been deleted during the reference year and where the previous registration under IT001 refers to a stay in a Belgian municipality.
 A time component is also taken into account: the person is only considered as deleted when this person has not been registered in a Belgian municipality before 1st March of the following year.

 - Changes of register (out), available since 2010: IT210, or the mention of the register, is used.
 These are people who, during the year, are transferred from any register to the waiting register.
-These are usually people who are transferred from the aliens' register to the waiting register.
+These are usually people who are transferred from the register of foreigners to the waiting register.

 Statistical Adjustmensts